Seanghai-Heng/sample_airbnb/README.md

+# install dependencies
+$ npm install

+# run the application
+$ node app.js

+# if have nodemon installed
+$ nodemon app.js

-## After unzip the project
+# After the server started
-1, Navigate to project directory
-2, Run "npm install" to install nessessary libraries 3, Run "node app.js" or "nodemon app.js" if you have nodemon installed in local machine 4, navigate to localhost:3000
+$ navigate to localhost:3000